It's time for an update

 • This efficiency means less stress on the system, reducing repair, replacement and maintenance costs over the system’s lifetime.

-• The heat pump installation process is complex and therefore much more expensive than standard boiler installation.
+• The installation process is complex and therefore much more expensive than standard boiler installation.

-• Depending on the type of heat pump you’re installing, it can be quite disruptive and may require significant work to your home and garden.
+• Depending on the type of heat pump you’re having installed, it can be quite disruptive and may require significant work to your home and garden.
+You may be without heating and hot water for a short while whilst the installation is being carried out.